hlhCumbria/hello-world/README.md

 # hello-world
-First repository set up using Git
+Deliberately trying First to introduce a  repository set up using Git

-First attempt at a commit within a branch.
+First attempt at a commit within a conflict! branch.